-On some parts of our website we use code provided by Google or Facebook to measure the effectiveness of our advertising campaigns.
-This code allows Facebook and Google to tell us which advert was the most successful.
-You can request this data or ask for it to be deleted via the Facebook Your Information and Google Account pages.
+On some parts of our website we use code provided by Google, Facebook or Snapchat to measure the effectiveness of our advertising campaigns.
+This code allows Facebook, Google and Snapchat to tell us which advert was the most successful.
+You can request this data or ask for it to be deleted via the Facebook Your Information, Google Account and Snapchat Support pages.
 This data may be held outside of the EU.
-Google and Facebook are certified compliant with the EU-US Privacy Shield.
+Google, Facebook and Snapchat are certified compliant with the EU-US Privacy Shield.

 We may also use code provided by Adform to measure the effectiveness of other online adverts.
 No personal data is sent to Adform.

 When we use interactive maps that show your position, we will do so only with your consent.
 If you provide consent, the map will use the coordinates of your current location but this data will not be sent to us or stored.